By Richard Van Winkle, News of Mill Creek.

 Bennetts was The Donaldson Clinic’s first hire in November of 1989.
 She came on board as a jack of all trades office worker tasked with everything from submitting insurance claims to typing out invoices on the then state-of-the-art IBM Selectric typewriter to helping out the physical therapist with some procedures.

-The Donaldson Clinic has grown substantially in 25 years and now Bennetts directs a staff of 23 including ten therapists.
+The Donaldson Clinic has grown substantially in 25 years and now in 2015 Bennetts directs a staff of 23 including ten therapists.

 Bennetts said that one important aspect of The Donaldson Clinic’s success is their focus on customer service, “James and I share a vision, and the vision is excellent customer service.”